NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 # Building a Hardhat 3 plugin

-This tutorial will guide you through the process of building a simple Hardhat 3 plugin, based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).
+This tutorial will guide you through the process of building a simple Hardhat 3 plugin based on the [Hardhat 3 plugin template](https://github.com/nomicfoundation/hardhat3-plugin-template/).

 ## Getting started